sw704e21/dmiai/movie-reviews/README.md

 # Movie Review Prediction
 In this use case you will be presented with 1000 unique reviews of various movies found on <a href="https://www.rottentomatoes.com/">Rotten Tomatoes</a>.
-Your task is to predict the amount of stars this review ended up given the respective movie.
+Your task is to predict the amount of stars for the review given the respective movie.
 See image below for illustration of the concept.

 <p align="center">
   <img src="../images/example.png" width=550>